-EVO Collaborator for Outlook: a new CardDAV and CalDAV Outlook add-in which works with both 32- and 64-bit version of Microsoft Outlook from 2007 to 2013.
-With this Add-in it's possible to sync Outlook address books with CardDAV servers and Outlook calendars and tasks with CalDAV servers.
-Works with SabreDAV-based WebDAV servers, iCloud and Yahoo and AOL(in read only mode).
-Sync up to 25 accounts from various CardDAV/CalDAV servers.
-Fully compatible with Unicode.
-Map your Microsoft Outlook’s default address book or calendar or task within a CardDAV/CalDAV profile.
+EVO Collaborator for Outlook is a CardDAV and CalDAV add-in supporting 32- and 64-bit Outlook 2007 to 2013.
+Sync Outlook address books with CardDAV servers and calendars and tasks with CalDAV servers.
+Works with SabreDAV-based WebDAV servers, iCloud and Yahoo and AOL (in read only mode).
+Map Outlook's default address book, calendar or task within a CardDAV/CalDAV profile.
 Download EVO Collaborator for Outlook

-GO Contact Sync Mod synchronizes your Outlook contacts with your Google Mail address book, including pictures, categories and notes.
+GO Contact Sync Mod synchronizes your Microsoft Outlook contacts with your Google Mail address book, including pictures, categories and notes.
 Since version 3.5.6 it also syncs your Outlook Notes on demand to Google Drive.
 Since version 3.7.0 it also syncs your Outlook Calendar Appointments on demand to Google Calendar.
 This Mod fork adds many enhancements and bug fixes to the obviously dead project 'Go Contact Sync'.

 gSyncit is an Outlook add-in that allows for two-way synchronization between Google and Outlook calendars, contacts, notes, and tasks with your Google account.
 In addition, gSyncit also supports synchronization between Outlook and Toodledo, Pocket Informant Online, Evernote, Dropbox, Simplenote and Nozbe.
 Version 3.6 and higher support Windows 8 and Outlook 2013.
 Supports Outlook 2010 and 2013 64-bit.